Meet The Management Team

 Melissa Arsenault joined Community Inclusions in June of 2011 as a casual employee and then moved into a 60% position at one of our residential homes.

-Melissa is currently working in a temporary role as the Community Support Manager I at the Tignish Workshop.
+In September of 2023, Melissa moved into the role as the Community Support Manager I at the Tignish Workshop.